 Check out Michael’s blog.

 If you have not heard of WordPress, I might be scared for you.
 It’s everywhere and there’s a reason for that.
-WordPress is a blogging platform, but it has become one of the best Content Management Systems (CMS) available due to its large open source network of developers and resources.
+WordPress is a blogging platform, but it has become one of the best Content Management Systems (CMS) available due to its large open source network of developers and resources, and its focus on being one of the best blog platforms for SEO.
 If you’re a newbie, that means an entire website can be built around your business blog.